It was on a volunteer medical mission in the Peruvian Amazon in 2011 that Tiffany Brackus had a life-changing experience.

 Nursing is a second career for Tiffany, who grew up in southeast Idaho and started out in the Human Resources field.
 After raising her children, she decided to go into health care.
 She graduated from Boise State University and then went on to earn her Doctor of Nursing Practice degree from Gonzaga University.

-After working in Idaho and Washington, she moved to be near the Oregon Coast, where she and her husband honeymooned.
-They like to go crabbing, walk on the beach and curl up by a fire and watch the waves roll in.
+After working in Idaho, she moved to be near the Oregon Coast, where she and her husband honeymooned.
+They like to go crabbing, walk on the beach, and curl up by a fire and watch the waves roll in.

 In January 2021, Tiffany started at Coquille Valley Hospital, where she works in the adjacent Primary Care clinic, as well as the Wound Care Center.